Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is a "disorder of gut-brain interaction" characterized by a group of symptoms that commonly include abdominal pain and or abdominal bloating and changes in the consistency of bowel movements.
+Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder characterized by a group of symptoms that commonly include abdominal pain, abdominal bloating, and changes in the consistency of bowel movements.
 These symptoms may occur over a long time, sometimes for years.
 IBS can negatively affect quality of life and may result in missed school or work or reduced productivity at work.
-Disorders such as anxiety, major depression, and chronic fatigue syndrome are common among people with IBS.
+Disorders such as anxiety, major depression, and myalgic encephalomyelitis/chronic fatigue syndrome are common among people with IBS.

-The causes of IBS may well be multi-factorial.
+The cause of IBS is not known but multiple factors have been proposed to lead to the condition.
 Theories include combinations of "gut–brain axis" problems, alterations in gut motility, visceral hypersensitivity, infections including small intestinal bacterial overgrowth, neurotransmitters, genetic factors, and food sensitivity.
-Onset may be triggered by an intestinal infection ("post-infectious irritable bowel syndrome") or a stressful life event.
+Onset may be triggered by a stressful life event, or an intestinal infection.
+In the latter case, it is called post-infectious irritable bowel syndrome.

 Diagnosis is based on symptoms in the absence of worrisome features and once other potential conditions have been ruled out.
 Worrisome or "alarm" features include onset at greater than 50 years of age, weight loss, blood in the stool, or a family history of inflammatory bowel disease.
 Other conditions that may present similarly include celiac disease, microscopic colitis, inflammatory bowel disease, bile acid malabsorption, and colon cancer.